Index or Summary of Anchor Links on Your Site

 In terms of the word in general, an index is a list of words that can be organized in alphabetical, systematic, chronological, numerical or alphanumeric order.

-a index it is the same as an indicator, sign or symptom, a reference factor that serves to compare, explain a certain situation or conditions, also indicating their respective pages of a book or a list of things.
+An index is the same as an indicator, sign, or symptom, a reference factor that serves to compare or explain a certain situation or conditions, also indicating their respective pages in a book or a list of things.

-summary it is a list at the beginning of the article, [monograph, book etc.] with all the chapters of the work.
-Summary is the enumeration of the main divisions, sections of other documents, in the order in which the matter takes place, so it is a quick, simple, synthetic and concise summary.
+The table of contents is a list that appears at the beginning of the article, [monograph, book etc.] with all the chapters of the work.
+Table of contents is the enumeration of the main divisions, sections of other documents, in the order in which the subject follows, thus being a quick, simple, synthetic, and concise summary.

 Translating, both are the same, but I personally prefer to call it summary.
 Some people probably searched for indexes on WordPress, others searched for summary and some even for anchor links.